yetaai/neutral-block-initiative/README.md

 ---

 ## 🧩 About

-The Neutral Block Initiative explores a new form of representative governance that avoids the pitfallThe Neutral Core Initiative
+The Neutral Block Initiative explores a new form of representative governance that avoids the pitfall of radical trending of bi-partisan.

-“Rebalancing democracy through transparency and non-partisan representation.”
+---

-Purpose
+## Purpose

 To invite open discussion on a future U.S. governance model where 20 % – 40 % of congressional seats are reserved for non-partisan, transparently funded members, ensuring that national decisions reflect evidence, balance, and public trust rather than permanent party rivalry.